TezzStrom/pm1-gamers-corner/README.md

 - There is a separate page (_Games_) where users can vote for the top three games of the upcoming week, as well as a gallery with high-quality pictures and informative text of all the games that they can vote for.

 - There is a third page (_Sign-up_) to access a sign-up form.
-The sign-up form will have a field where the users must enter their email for easier administration by the site owner.
+Here, users can sign up to game nights.

 - The contact information is placed in the footer for inquiries.